BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/weapons_and_wargear.md

 ### MITHRIL ARMOUR

 A model wearing Mithril armour will add 3 to their Defence characteristic.
 Additionally, Monster models cannot use the Rend Brutal Power Attack against a model wearing Mithril armour.
-Armour Shields

 ## SHIELDS